laurenkolinger/3d/readme.md

 #### Transect and Camera Setup
 1. **S**cale bars:
-   - Place at each end of transect
+   - Place at each end of transect (more or less)
-   - One perpendicular, one parallel to transect
+   - One perpendicular-ish (45 deg angle), one parallel to transect
-   - Ensure targets visible in footage
-   - Verify scale bars remain stationary during filming
+   - Ensure circular targets are **visible** in footage and that scale bars **never move** during filming (if they do, restart)

 2. **T**ime code: Reset (Mode button)